AxaFrance/oidc-client/FAQ.md

 ## Good Security Practices : does a Hacker can unregister the Service Worker and retrieve tokens via an Iframe ?

-If you follow these 2 practices, it is impossible to retrieve tokens via an Iframe call and Service Worker unregistration.
+To block token retrieval via an Iframe call and prevent Service Worker unregistration, comply with these practices:

-1 - Configure the CSP (Content Security Policy) correctly  (server side).
+1 - Correctly configure the CSP (Content Security Policy) on the server side.
-example:
+Example:

 ````bash
 server: {